Camera Filters: Recommended, Essential, Starter Filters

 I would recommending buying a high quality polarising filter as your first camera filter.
 Breakthrough filters are about as good as they get!

 Grey Grad Camera Filters

-Also, when faced with a beautiful landscape scene that had darkened areas of vegetation at the bottom of the image and bright skies at the top, how does your meter compensate for these radical differences in light?
+You may sometimes be faced with a beautiful landscape scene that has darkened areas at the bottom of the image.
+What if it also has bright skies at the top?
+How does your meter compensate for these radical differences in light?
 More so, how could you "help" this image in Photoshop?
 You see, what will happen is this…

-With option one, it would be impossible to bring back blown out highlights in the sky when they are no longer there.
+Take option one above.
+It would be impossible to bring back blown out highlights in the sky when they are no longer there.
 Of course, you could add a new sky using Photoshop, but what a waste of time!

-Or with option two, you could use the Shadows/highlights tool in Photoshop CS and "lighten" the underexposed areas of the land, but this would degrade the shaded areas and cause visible "noise".
+Or option two.
+You could use the Shadows/highlights tool in Photoshop CC and "lighten" the underexposed areas of the land.
+However, this would degrade the shaded areas and cause visible "noise".
 Again, you could then use Neat Image or a similar program to reduce the noise, but what a hassle.

-What about if there was a cheap filter that you could use at the time of exposure that would save all this hassle, leaving you more time to take more photos?
+What about if there was a cheap filter that you could use at the time of exposure?
+One that would save all this hassle, leaving you more time to take more photos?

-This filter has a dark top half and a clear bottom half which graduate into each other "gradually" so that no visible lines are recorded.
+This filter has a dark top half and a clear bottom half.
+These graduate into each other "gradually" so that no visible lines are recorded.
 What this does is darken the sky to fool the cameras meter into thinking it is the same exposure as the ground, therefore you end up with both areas being exposed correctly.

 An invaluable piece of kit if you enjoy landscape photography.

 Skylight or UV Camera Filters